mindset-dojo/mindset-dojo.github.io/_forms/organizer.md

 Disassociated – Tyranny of Structurelessness.
 Movement without clarity of purpose.

 Remember, everything you build is a debt.
 Thus build minimally and build fluidly.
-Maintain Plus Ki (energy flow) orientation.
+Maintain energy flow.

 ## Implementation